 What can be done to solve the issue?

 There is no quick fix.
 But a few new company models are beginning to emerge.
-For example, clothes swapping services and companies that Instead of buying a wedding dress and wearing it once before it ends in landfill, there are options to rent dresses.
+For example, clothes swapping services and companies that rent clothes now exist.
+Instead of buying a wedding dress and wearing it once before it ends in landfill, there are options to rent dresses.

-There is also an application called where you can find scores of ethical and sustainability retailers.
+There is also an application called Good on you where you can find scores of ethical and sustainability retailers.
 This aims to help consumers make the right decisions and put their money to good causes.

 There are startup companies such as buy me once who find items which may cost more initially but less in the long run.
 Think about how many pairs of socks you have purchased in the last 10 years.
 Imagine if you could buy a few pairs which lasted a lifetime.